1970 Chevelle Interiors

 When the RPO NK1 steering wheel was ordered on a non-SS Malibu, the rim was color coordinated with the interior.

-Chevelle Standard door panel was basic yet tasteful with a white mylar stripe but no emblems.
+Chevelle Standard sport coupe door panel was basic yet tasteful with a white Mylar stripe but no emblems.

 The Malibu door panel was color coordinated with the interior color and featured a MALIBU emblem on the front section of the panel and this door panel would continue through the 1972 model year.

-When the RPO Z25 SS396 equipment package was ordered, the MALIBU emblem gave way to an SS emblem.
+When the RPO Z25 SS396 equipment package was ordered on the sport coupe or convertible, the MALIBU emblem gave way to an SS emblem.

 There is debate about the RPO Z15 SS454 door panel and whether they came with a MALIBU or SS door emblem.
 It is my belief that the assembly plants did not program the RPO B22 (SS) emblem into the Z15 option group.
-I have yet to see an RPO Z15 SS454 built sheet with the B22 emblem noted as it is on all RPO Z25 SS396 build sheets.
+I have yet to see an RPO Z15 SS454 built sheet with the B22 emblem noted as it is on all SS396 build sheets.
 Since the door panels were built at a separate sub assembly station and, except for the callout of the B22 emblem, were the same as any Malibu door panel that the assembler would have installed the MALIBU emblem as a default.
 There are those that say they've seen later in the model year SS454 optioned Malibus with the SS emblem but it's still not on the build sheet.
 I'll leave it up to the reader to decide.
+It could be that the interior stations were told to check for RPO Z15 or even LS5 or LS6 on their copy of the build sheet and, if found, include the B22 emblems or maybe those rebuilding their SS454 just wanted the SS emblems in place of the Malibu emblem.

 The exception to the rule of MALIBU or SS emblem is with the pickup and station wagon body styles.
 The vent regulator handle position precluded the use of any emblem.
-Hence, neither the Malibu, the SS396 option, nor the SS454 option had any door panel emblem on any SS optioned pickup.
+Hence, neither the Malibu, the SS396/SS454 option had any door panel emblem on any SS optioned pickup.